-Here are some ways the bowman help the sailing crew:
+Here are some ways the bowman helps the sailing crew:

 - Judgment – A good bowman makes correct judgment calls.
-A good bowman should have his eyes on the course, plus on the sails and the boats around them.
+A good bowman should have his eyes on the course and the sails and boats around them.
 A bowman should also understand the wind and maybe even be able to predict wind changes.

 - Communicator – A good bowman is a good communicator.
-They will know and understand the hand signals and learn how to communicate what is seen up ahead to the crew properly.
+They will know and understand the hand signals and learn how to properly communicate what is seen up ahead to the crew.

 In a sailing race, the role of a bowman is critical as the bowman helps to ensure the boat continues to sail smoothly to win the race.
-For many races and kinds of sailboats, no race is won without a good bowman who is out there doing their job at the bow of the boat.
+For many races and kinds of sailboats, no race is won without a good bowman out there doing their job at the boat’s bow.

 Qualities Of A Good Bowman In Sailing

 To be a good bowman is not an easy job.
-It requires that you be able to communicate and understand the boat’s direction.
+It requires you to communicate and understand the boat’s direction.

 A bowman is not someone who sits at the front of a boat and watches the wind and waves, but a good bowman is highly active and an essential part of the boat’s crew.